cogent-computing/COPED/README.md

 ### Steps

 1. Copy `.env.example` to `.env.prod` and ensure `ENVIRONMENT=PRODUCTION` is set.
+2. Update permissions `chmod 0600 .env.prod` and update the production credentials.
-2. Run: `docker-compose --env-file .env.prod up -d`
+3. Run: `docker-compose --env-file .env.prod up -d`
     > Ensure that there is no `docker-compose.override.yaml` file present.
 It is explicitly ignored in `.gitignore` to help with this.

 ### Summary